xpo1256/intro-to-express-lab/README.md

 ## About

-This lab practices defining route url patterns in Express, including url parameters, and sending responses to the client.
+This lab practices defining route URL patterns in Express, including URL parameters, and sending responses to the client.

 ## Prerequisites